If you are experiencing a medical emergency please dial 911 immediately

 Other Works Consulted

 - American Academy of Orthopaedic Surgeons and American Academy of Pediatrics (2010).
-Superior anterior-to-posterior lesions section of Shoulder.
+Superior anterior-to-posterior lesions.
 In JF Sarwark, ed., Essentials of Musculoskeletal Care, 4th ed., pp. 328–332.
 Rosemont, IL: American Academy of Orthopaedic Surgeons.

 |Primary Medical Reviewer||William H. Blahd, Jr., MD, FACEP - Emergency Medicine|